US move to shorten COVID-19 isolation stirs confusion, doubt

 If that happens, “we will make clear it is an unsafe work environment, which will cause a much greater disruption than any ‘staffing shortages,’” warned Sara Nelson, president of the Association of Flight Attendants-CWA International.

-Associated Press writers Laura Ungar in Louisville, Kentucky; Colleen Barry in Milan, Italy; and Tali Arbel and Mike Stobbe in New York contributed.
+Associated Press writers Laura Ungar in Louisville, Kentucky; Colleen Barry in Milan, Italy; Paul Wiseman in Washington; and Tali Arbel and Mike Stobbe in New York contributed.